 Optional text alerts when a critical deadline, order, or evidence problem hits the board.

-Every other part of LitigatorOS is a module that plugs into War Room.
+Every other part of LitigatorOS plugs into War Room.
 The dashboard never turns into a Christmas tree UI.
-You keep one view, and bolt on depth where you actually need it.
+One view, with depth bolted on where you actually need it.

 Medical records, billing, emails, and images live here.
 War Room only pulls high-level signals: completeness, contradictions, preservation status.

 Citation checking and record verification run in the background.
-War Room surfaces the outcome: which matters are safe to file and which still have gaps.
+War Room surfaces which matters are safe to file and which still have gaps.

-We are onboarding a small number of teams who want a serious portfolio view of their cases, not another generic SaaS login.
-If that’s you, we should talk.
+We are onboarding a small number of litigators who want a serious portfolio view of their cases, not another generic SaaS login.
+If that is you, we should talk.

 Litigation teams with multiple active matters who want one source of truth for deadlines, evidence posture, and leverage.
 If you only handle the occasional case, this is probably overkill.